Mathieu-Desrochers/Schemings/documentation/units/http-client.md

 http-client-response
 --------------------
-Record encapsulating an http client response.
-Has the following fields.
+A record with the following fields.

 - status-code
 - body